ba1ake/Atak_replay_system/readme.md

-# 🛰️ ATAK KML Scraper
+# 🛰️ ATAK KML Recorder and Replay System!

 This Python script allows you to fetch real-time KML data from an ATAK server, parse it, and save snapshots of user positions over time.
 It supports **client certificate authentication** and organizes the KML data in a human-readable log format.